Point-class cutter

 The Point-class cutter was a class of 82-foot patrol vessels designed to replace the United States Coast Guard's aging 83-foot wooden hull patrol boat being used at the time.
-The design utilized a mild steel hull and an aluminum superstructure.
+The boats had a mild steel hull and an aluminum superstructure.
 The Coast Guard Yard discontinued building the 95-foot Cape-class cutter to have the capacity to produce the 82-foot Point-class patrol boat in 1960.
 They served as patrol vessels used in law enforcement and search and rescue along the coasts of the United States and the Caribbean.
 They also served in Vietnam during the Vietnam War.
 They were replaced by the 87-foot Marine Protector-class patrol boats beginning in the late 1990s.

 Naming the class

 Following the Coast Guard custom in place in 1960 of not naming vessels under 100 feet in length, the first 44 Point-class patrol boats were only identified by their hull number using the scheme of WPB-823xx, where 82 was the design length of the hull.
 Beginning in January 1964, the Coast Guard started naming all vessels 65 feet in length and over.
 The 82-foot patrol boats were all given geographical "Point" names.